 Elections and Political Participation

-Recent Elections: In 2015 elections the opposition People’s National Movement, led by Keith Rowley, defeated the ruling People’s Partnership (PP), led by Kamla Persad-Bissessar, winning 23 parliamentary seats to the PP’s 18 seats.
-Commonwealth observers considered the elections generally free and fair.
+Recent Elections: In the August 10 parliamentary elections, the ruling People’s National Movement, led by Keith Rowley, defeated the opposition United National Congress, led by Kamla Persad-Bissessar, winning 22 parliamentary seats to the United National Congress’s 19 seats.
+While there were no international election observers due to COVID-19 travel restrictions, local media observers considered the election to be generally free and fair.

 Section 4.
 Corruption and Lack of Transparency in Government

 Financial Disclosure: The law mandates that senior public officials disclose their assets, income, and liabilities to the Integrity Commission, which monitors, verifies, and publishes disclosures.
-The commission publishes a list annually of officials who failed to file by the deadline.
+The commission publishes an annual list of officials who fail to file by the deadline.
 The law provides criminal penalties for failure to comply, but there were no prosecutions.

 Section 5.
 Governmental Attitude Regarding International and Nongovernmental Investigation of Alleged Abuses of Human Rights